nowsun/GameVision/README.md

 Arc := GV_OpenArchive('mypassword', 'myarchivefile.arc');
 Bmp := GV_LoadBitmap(Arc, 'arc/bitmaps/sprites/ship.png', @COLORKEY);
 ```
-Any routine that accepts an TGVArchive, if you pass nil, it will try to load the file directly from the filesystem.
+Any routine that accepts an **TGVArchive**, if you pass nil, it will try to load the file directly from the filesystem.
 If you keep your path on disk the same as inside the archive, you can quicly access files on disk while testing and making changes, then when you create an archive, you will not have to change any paths in your sources.

 ## Distribution
 In addition to your own redistributable files, you must also include: